HLasse/TextDescriptives/paper/paper.md

 `TextDescriptives` seeks to unify the extraction of document-level metrics, in a modular fashion.
 The integration with spaCy allows the user to seamlessly integrate `TextDescriptives` in existing pipelines as well as giving the `TextDescriptives` package access to model-based metrics such as dependency graphs and part-of-speech tags.
 The ease of use and the variety of available metrics allows researchers and practitioners to extend the granularity of their analyses within a tested and validated framework.

 Implementations of the majority of the metrics included in `TextDescriptives` exist, but none as feature complete.
 The `textstat` library [@ward_textstat_2022] implements the same readability metrics, however, each metric has to be extracted one at a time with no interface for multiple extractions. `spacy-readability` [@holtzscher_spacy-readability_2019] adds readability metrics to `spaCy` pipelines, but does not work for new versions of `spaCy` (>=3.0.0).
-The `textacy` [@dewilde_textacy_2021] package has some overlap with `TextDescriptives`, but with a different focus. `TextDescriptives` focuses on document-level metrics, and includes a large number of metrics not included in `textacy` (dependency distance, coherence, (pseudo) perplexity, and quality), whereas `textacy` includes components for preprocessing, information extraction, and visualization that are outside the scope of `TextDescriptives`.
+The `textacy` [@dewilde_textacy_2021] package has some overlap with `TextDescriptives`, but with a different focus. `TextDescriptives` focuses on document-level metrics, and includes a large number of metrics not included in `textacy` (dependency distance, coherence, and quality), whereas `textacy` includes components for preprocessing, information extraction, and visualization that are outside the scope of `TextDescriptives`.
 What sets `TextDescriptives` apart is the easy access to document-level metrics through a simple user-facing API and exhaustive documentation.

 # Features & Functionality